ibm-cloud-docs/openwhisk/activity_tracker.md

 # Viewing {{site.data.keyword.cloudaccesstrailshort}} events
 {: #activity_tracker}

-You can view, manage, and audit user-initiated activities made in your {{site.data.keyword.openwhisk}} service instance by using the {{site.data.keyword.cloudaccesstrailshort}} service.
+You can view, manage, and audit user-initiated activities made in your {{site.data.keyword.openwhisk}} service instance by using the {{site.data.keyword.at_full_notm}} service.
 {: shortdesc}

+{{site.data.keyword.at_full_notm}} records user-initiated activities that change the state of a service in {{site.data.keyword.cloud_notm}}.
+You can use this service to investigate abnormal activity and critical actions and to comply with regulatory audit requirements.
+In addition, you can be alerted about actions as they happen.
+The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
+For more information, see the [Getting Started Tutorial for {{site.data.keyword.at_full_notm}}](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-getting-started#getting-started).

-For more information about how the service works, see the [{{site.data.keyword.cloudaccesstrailshort}} docs](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-getting-started).
+For more information about how the service works, see the [{{site.data.keyword.at_full_notm}} docs](/docs/services/cloud-activity-tracker?topic=cloud-activity-tracker-getting-started).

-## Where to view events
-{: #view}

-Events are available in the {{site.data.keyword.cloudaccesstrailshort}} **account domain** that is available in the {{site.data.keyword.cloud_notm}} region where the {{site.data.keyword.openwhisk_short}} namespace resource is available.
-For more information, see [Viewing account events](/docs/services/cloud-activity-tracker/how-to/manage-events-ui?topic=cloud-activity-tracker-view_acc_events).

-1. Log in to your {{site.data.keyword.cloud_notm}} account.
-2. From the catalog, provision an instance of the {{site.data.keyword.cloudaccesstrailshort}} service in the same account as your instance of {{site.data.keyword.openwhisk}}.
-3. On the **Manage** tab of the {{site.data.keyword.cloudaccesstrailshort}} dashboard, click the **View in Kibana**.
-4. Set the time frame that you want to view logs for.
-The default is 15 min.
-5. In the **Available Fields** list, click **type**.
-Click the magnifying glass icon for **Activity Tracker** to limit the logs to only those tracked by the service.
-6. You can use the other available fields to narrow your search.

-For users other than the account owner to view logs, you must use the premium plan.
-To let other users view events, see [Granting permissions to see account events](/docs/services/cloud-activity-tracker/how-to?topic=cloud-activity-tracker-grant_permissions#grant_permissions).
-{: tip}

 ## List of events
 {: #events}

-Check out the following table for a list of events that are sent to {{site.data.keyword.cloudaccesstrailshort}}.
+The following list of {{site.data.keyword.openwhisk}} events are sent to {{site.data.keyword.at_full_notm}}.
 {: shortdesc}

 <table>